cplusplus/LEWG/chairing.md

 0. Record the number of attendees present, number of authors present, author position, date, and time.
 0. Ask if anyone wishes to explain how they voted or if anyone wants to request an explanation for a certain vote (attendees may always decline such a request).
 0. State and record what the outcome of the poll was, which will be one of the following:
-   * No objection to unanimous consent.
+   * No objection to unanimous consensus in favor.
-   * No objection to unanimous dissent.
+   * No objection to unanimous consensus against.
-   * Unanimous consensus for (no neutral or against votes).
+   * Unanimous consensus in favor (no neutral or against votes).
    * Unanimous consensus against (no neutral or for votes).
-   * Strong consensus for (no against votes).
+   * Strong consensus in favor (no against votes).
    * Strong consensus against (no for votes).
-   * Consensus for.
+   * Consensus in favor.
    * Consensus against.
-   * Weak consensus for.
+   * Weak consensus in favor.
    * Weak consensus against.
    * No consensus.